 No matter how you storethese blueberry overnight oats, I promise they'll be delicious when you take a spoonful the next day!

-These healthy blueberry overnight oats are just that: healthy.
-You can buy gluten free oats (I use Bob’s Red Mill) and you’ve got an easy, gluten free and vegan blueberry overnight oats recipe.
+This recipe is full of fiber from the chia seeds and healthy fats from the coconut milk and chia seeds too.
+You can buy gluten free oats (I use Bob's Red Mill) and you've got an easy, gluten free and vegan blueberry overnight oats recipe.

 You can also add a 1-2 scoops of your favorite vanilla protein to this blueberry overnight oats recipe if you want a little extra protein!

-If you love this recipe and make it, be sure to tag me on Instagram and use #WhatMollyMade to be featured on my IG page!
+If you love this recipe and make it, be sure to tag me on Instagram and leave a star rating below!

 How to Make Blueberry Overnight Oats